How To Find The Owner Of A Property You Want

 The Bottom Line

-There are several ways to find out who owns the property you’re interested in.
+There are several ways to find out who owns the property you're interested in.
 If your interest is strong and you know you could make an irresistible offer, make the effort to contact the owner.
+Getting preapproved or having a Verified Approval Letter can also show you’re a serious buyer and increase your chances of success.